acidtone/library/README.md

     - Skim: [UI Design Patterns](http://ui-patterns.com/patterns)
 - Mental Models
   - Watch: [UX Design Basics - Mental Models](https://www.youtube.com/watch?v=9gM8K4ooavY) by Jamal Nichols
-  - Find an example of product design (a handy tool, piece of equipment, etc) in your immediate(ish) area (home, office, vehicle, etc).
-You will be discussing your find in a group of 3 or 4 tomorrow.
 - Mobile UX
   - Watch: The first 7 minutes of [Beyond Media Queries](https://vimeo.com/235428198) by Michael Riethmuller (you can stop at Fluid Typography)
   - Read: [Designing Card-Based User Interfaces](https://www.smashingmagazine.com/2016/10/designing-card-based-user-interfaces/)